miguelmota/javascript-idiosyncrasies/README.md

 # JavaScript Questions

-This is a growing collection of JavaScript snippets to ask "advanced" interviewees what the result is.
+This is a growing collection of JavaScript snippets to ask interviewees what the result is.

 Feel free to submit pull requests :)